 An EMT handles basic medical procedures like administering CPR, glucose, or oxygen to a patient.

 In a medical emergency, EMTs are called upon to assist.
-During transport, first responders examine patients to determine the nature as well as the severity of their injuries.
+During transport, first responders examine patients to determine the nature and severity of their injuries.
 They communicate with the hospital, relaying important information about patient injuries, monitoring patient conditions, and caring for patients along the way.

-Typically, EMTs are dispatched to the scene by a 911 operator, and they work alongside paramedics, firefighters, and police.
+Typically, EMTs are dispatched to the scene by a 911 operator and work alongside paramedics, firefighters, and police.